Roadmap Implementation: Skin Sensitization

 NICEATM and ICCVAM agencies are considering a number of different approaches to reduce animal use for required testing.
 These include the use of integrated approaches to testing and assessment (IATA) and defined approaches to enable prediction of skin sensitization hazard through high-throughput screening assays and in silico models.

-NICEATM and Cosmetics Europe collaborated to evaluate multiple defined approaches for skin sensitization safety assessment that had been submitted to OECD.
+NICEATM and Cosmetics Europe collaborated to evaluate multiple defined approaches for skin sensitization safety assessment that had been submitted to OECD as case studies.
 The effort produced a set of human, animal, and non-animal test data for 128 chemicals (Hoffman et al. 2018) and an analysis of multiple defined approaches for skin sensitization assessment of cosmetics ingredients (Kleinstreuer et al. 2018)

 In April 2018, EPA released a draft Science Policy to reduce animal use through defined approaches to identify potential skin sensitizers.
-Under this policy, EPA's Office of Pesticide Products and Office of Pollution Prevention and Toxics will accept submissions for single chemicals that can be tested using non-animal methods used in two specific defined approaches.
+Under this policy, EPA's Office of Pesticide Products and Office of Pollution Prevention and Toxics will accept submissions for single chemicals tested using non-animal methods used in two specific defined approaches.
 The draft policy is the result of the Cosmetics Europe collaboration described above as well as other collaborations among ICCVAM, NICEATM, the European Union Reference Laboratory for Alternatives to Animal Testing, and Health Canada’s Pest Management Regulatory Agency.
+Similarly, draft guidance released by the U.S. Food and Drug Administration in February 2020 announced that they will consider skin sensitization data generated using a battery of in silico, in chemico, and in vitro studies that have been shown to adequately predict human skin sensitization with an accuracy similar to existing in vivo methods.

 ICCVAM coordinates evaluation of skin sensitization test methods in part through its participation in ICATM.
 SSWG members participated in an October 2016 ICATM workshop on skin sensitization.
 The work products from the workshop included: